Large Celestial Bodies

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-8. a rapidly rotating neutron star that emits beams of electromagnetic energy at regular intervals black hole
+5. a rapidly rotating neutron star that emits beams of electromagnetic energy at regular intervals constellation

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.